 In recent years businesses have been subjected to an onslaught of class-action lawsuits under the Telephone Consumer Protection Act (“TCPA”).
 The TCPA prevents any call to a cell phone—including text messages—made using automated technologies without the express consent of the “called party.”
 The statute is vague and out of date.
 Nonetheless, any violation of the Act carries the potential for massive penalties of at least $500.00 per call.
 Enforcement actions by state attorneys general and the Federal Communications Commission (“FCC”) risk penalties of up to $16,000 per violation.
 Hundreds of TCPA lawsuits are filed every month; serving to exploit the TCPA’s massive statutory damage provision against well-meaning businesses that are simply trying to keep up with the TCPA’s ever-shifting compliance landscape.
-Making matters worse, regulators and attorneys general have taken to vigorously enforcing the TCPA and the FCC’s related Telemarketing Sales Rules (“TSR”) in suits arising out of the smallest errors in National, State or Internal DNC scrubbing efforts.
+Making matters worse, regulators and attorneys generally have taken to vigorously enforcing the TCPA and the FCC’s related Telemarketing Sales Rules (“TSR”) in suits arising out of the smallest errors in National, State or Internal DNC scrubbing efforts.
 TCPA or TSR class action and representative suits can impose hundreds of millions or billions of dollars (or more) in potential exposure against businesses and individuals alike.